sparkertime/Incrediblog/_posts/2011-04-26-keeping-jekyll-classy.markdown

 ## RSS

-> To use this, just place [rss.xml](http://github.com/citizenparker/incrediblog/master/rss.xml) in the root directory of your Jekyll installation and modify it appropriately for your own page.
+> To use this, just place [rss.xml](http://github.com/citizenparker/incrediblog/raw/master/rss.xml) in the root directory of your Jekyll installation and modify it appropriately for your own page.

 Jekyll doesn't have any RSS support out of the box for generating a feed, so this was the first thing I decided to create.
 Thankfully you have the tools to build what you need.
 Jekyll will process and convert any file that doesn't begin with an underscore.
 The assumption is that most of these files will be HTML or converted into HTML.
 However, there's nothing stopping you from making your own "rss.xml" file that Jekyll will process and make dynamic.

 Once you realize that, building the RSS file is straightforward.
 I started looking at the RSS specifications and writing my own, but that's much more painful than it needs to be.
-I recommend looking at the [coyled.com rss.xml](http://github.com/coyled/coyled.com/master/rss.xml) and stealing his work.
+I recommend looking at the [coyled.com rss.xml](http://github.com/coyled/coyled.com/blob/master/rss.xml) and starting from there.
 You can also take a look at [my rss.xml](http://github.com/citizenparker/incrediblog/master/rss.xml) which is based on his work.

 <a id='pagination'></a>

 ## Pagination

-A common pattern with Jekyll blogs is that the index page consists only of links to other articles and posts on the site.
-That's very un-blog-like and will give you a pretty decent [bounce rate](http://tbd) on your home page.
+A common pattern with Jekyll blogs is that the home page consists only of links to other articles and posts on the site.
+That's very un-blog-like and not the greatest reading experience.
 I want the latest and greatest articles to be shown in full, but I only want to show a few at once.

 I need pagination!

-Jekyll provides the components you'll need for this feature - you just have to put them together.
+Jekyll provides the components you'll need for this feature - you just need to assemble them.
 Just add something like {% inline_syntax paginate: 5 %} to your _config.yml to enable pagination.
 Once this is done, you'll see that Jekyll will generate an {% inline_syntax index.html %} as well as a {% inline_syntax /pageX/index.html %} for each page of your index.

-Next, you just need to combine the [Jekyll Template Data](http://github.com/mojombo/jekyll/wiki/Template_Data) with some [Liquid syntax](http://tbd) to build out the "Next Page / Previous Page" links.
+Next, you just need to combine the [Jekyll Template Data](https://github.com/mojombo/jekyll/wiki/Template-Data) with some [Liquid syntax](http://info.getcashboard.com/topics/liquid_basics) to build out the "Next Page / Previous Page" links.
 Here's an example from my index.html:

 {% syntax html https://github.com/citizenparker/incrediblog/raw/master/index.htm %}
 <section id="paging">